maxamey/summer16-3.4-ToDoList/README.md

     - [x] match font size
   - [x] make submit button (make this disappear and post the text with enter key.  http://stackoverflow.com/questions/477691/submitting-a-form-by-pressing-enter-without-a-submit-button --graceful degradation when css doesn't work!
 AND don't forget to prevent the submit button's default)
-  - [] make the input text post to the list
+  - [x] make the input text post to the list
-  - [] only post if input text is at least 2 characters
+  - [x] only post if input text is at least 2 characters
   - []

 - [] As a guest I would like to delete a todo when I select a todo with one click and then press the delete key As a guest I would like to see a number of how many items are left in the todo list
   - [] make a footer to hold the list item count
+    - [x] font size smaller than the other elements
+    - [x] width equal to other elements
+    - [x] height ~24px
+    - [x] font color 132	132	132
+    - [x] padding left/right ~20px
+    - [x] don't forget the line height
+    - [x] make element for item display count
+    - [x] clear the margins for the text
   - []
   - []
   - []